MarketIN-Inc/marketin_laravel_bridge/README.md

 - CDN defaults for both the SDK (`https://cdn.jsdelivr.net/gh/MarketIN-Inc/sdk@latest/marketin-sdk.min.js`) and the bridge bundle—no publishing step required.
 - Environment-driven configuration so each deployment can set the required brand identifier (with optional fallbacks).
 - Optional `@marketinTracking` directive to push structured events into the data layer you already use.
-- Drop-in conversion pipeline: URL parameters are persisted automatically and confirmed Paystack webhooks queue a Market!N conversion without manual wiring.
+- Drop-in conversion pipeline: attribution parameters survive gateway redirects and confirmed Paystack webhooks queue a Market!N conversion without manual wiring.
 - Extensible helper that accepts per-render overrides for advanced pages or A/B tests.

 ## Requirements